tracymu/api-tutorial/_posts/2017-02-21-compare-favourite-songs.md

 <% end %>
 ```

+To view this page, you need to go to the new route at `favourites/search`

 ![Search page version 1]({{ site.url }}/images/fav-songs-search1.png)

 How do we save a search result to our database?
 Rails has many ways.
 Let's pick one.